 Even people in 18-22-year-old range are still processing decisions ... psychological fear can alter decision-making and keep people desperately tied to the trafficker.
-Boys and girls are being trafficked and are also being groomed to be exploiters, at younger and younger ages.
+Children and youth are being trafficked and are also being groomed to be exploiters, at younger and younger ages.